rskelley9/PhotoWebsite/README.markdown

 ## Notice

-Most of the view templates are written in HAML, however there is a branch dedicated to converting the views to ERB to help encourage front-end design without excluding contributors not familiar with Ruby.
+Most of the view templates realeased with GrokPhoto are written in HAML, however many of the added templates have been written in ERB.
+To easily convert a template from HAML to ERB or vice versa, try [haml2erb.herokuapp.com](http://haml2erb.herokuapp.com/).

 ## Heroku Deployment